 You generally have a purpose for a trip, right?
 It may be a pure relaxation and day spa kind of trip, a sightseeing or touristy trip, a holiday with the kids kinda trip, you get the picture…

 Well a trip to the Barossa Valley in South Australia is a trip like no other.
 The purpose of this trip is none other than pure and utter indulgence.
 A cellar door hopping, wine tasting, culinary delight as you meander through the prettiest of countrysides.
-This world renowned wine region, is a picturesque landscape lined with rows of beautiful, established vineyards, farm houses and stone cottages.
-The afternoon sunsets are majestic and there is an abundance of warm, cozy places to stay which make you feel like you’re in a winter’s wonderland.
+This world renowned wine region is a picturesque landscape lined with rows of beautiful, established vineyards, farm houses and stone cottages.
+The afternoon sunsets are majestic and there’s an abundance of warm, cozy places to stay which make you feel like you’re in a winter wonderland.

 We sat in these beautiful old world stone cellars and tasted copious amounts of white, red and dessert wines over cheese platters and good company.
-I have always been intrigued by the art of wine making and loved hearing “wine talk” insert words like “complex textures, fruity characteristics, hints of french oak” etc, but there is just so much more to it than meets the eye.
+I have always been intrigued by the art of wine making and loved hearing “wine talk” – insert words like “complex textures, fruity characteristics, hints of french oak” etc. – but there’s just so much more to it than meets the eye.
 What an amazing journey the grapes make to result in a superior product that stands up to the winery and its philosophy.

 The main town Tanunda is only hour out of Adelaide and there is lots to do there.
 You can go for beautiful walks or explore nearby quaint country towns.
 Hire a bicycle and ride between wineries, they are quite close with literally minutes between many of them.
 With famous brand names like Henschke, Penfolds, Kellermeister, Grant Burge and St Hugo’s you will definitely have plenty to visit.
 Even play a game of golf, chess or be pampered at one of the many day spas in the valley.